Top-seeded Muguruza advances to Pan Pacific Open semifinals | FOX Sports

 A rare double-fault by the top-seeded Muguruza allowed Garcia to pull even at 3-3 in the second set, but the Spaniard broke back in the next game.

-Playing in her first tournament since earning the No. 1 ranking, Muguruza will next face either Caroline Wozniacki or Dominika Cibulkova.
+Playing in her first tournament since earning the No. 1 ranking, Muguruza will next face Caroline Wozniacki.
+The former top-ranked Dane advanced when Dominika Cibulkova was forced to retire with a right thigh injury while trailing 3-6, 7-6 (5), 3-1.

 Also, Angelique Kerber upset second-seeded Karolina Pliskova 7-6 (5), 7-5.
 The seventh-seeded Kerber took advantage of several unforced errors by the Czech player and won with a powerful cross-court shot on her fifth match point.